sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/PROVENANCE.md

 - identity of the SP-001 derivative;
 - the provider-address change that created the derivative.

-### Runtime Observation
+### Initial Runtime Observation

-Interactive terminal output established:
+The initial interactive SP-001 execution established:

 - provider startup;
 - provider application reachability;